 - Difficulty walking and keeping balance.

-This form of dementia accounts for 10-15% of all cases – that’s 100,000 people.
-It shares many symptoms with Alzheimer’s and Parkinson’s disease, with many people confusing it for the former.
-The condition’s symptoms often come on gradually and slowly get worse over several years.
+All in all, dementia with Lewy bodies (or DLB) accounts for 10-15% of all cases – that’s 100,000 people.
+It shares many symptoms with Alzheimer’s and Parkinson’s disease.
+In fact, many people confuse it with Parkinson’s disease.
+The symptoms of DLB often come on gradually and slowly get worse over several years.
 The main symptoms are:

 - Memory problems.